Use this pre-built prompt to get started faster.

 Create Your First Memory

-// Add a conversation to memory
+// Simple: Add a single memory

 🧠 What happens behind the scenes: